 For a long time now we’ve discussed critical thinking as being one of the top skills our students need for life beyond school.
 Such skills are enhanced by the processes of some of our other favourite tools and methodologies like problem-solving and inquiry-based learning.
 But just how important are critical thinking skills?
 Additionally, what evidence can we look to for seeing the benefits of teaching them to our learners?

 What we want to do here is find a way to move past discussion and into action.
 Let’s talk more about why teaching critical thinking matters to our future.
-Afterward, we’ll look at how we can make it happen for our young learners as a regular practice in our teaching.
+Afterwards, we’ll look at how we can make it happen for our young learners as a regular practice in our teaching.

 Who Believes in Critical Thinking?